 Environmental issues are also high priority and we continue to develop our buildings to ensure they are more energy efficient.
-We are the successful recipient of an Academy Capital Maintenance Grant that will allow us to replace our aging roofs and oil boilers.
-Work began Summer 2013 and is due for completion by March 2014.

 Statement of disclosure to auditors

 Insofar as the governors are aware:

 - there is no relevant audit information of which the charitable company's auditor is unaware; and - the governors have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.